SDCG69/SDCG-V10/content/fiction/goth.md

 The metal ring clicked sharply against Marcus's front teeth as he sucked Ellie's nipple into his mouth—a cold contrast to the heat of her skin.
 Her breath hitched, her back arching off the chair as his tongue swirled around the piercing in tight, practiced circles.
 Cass's fingers tightened in his hair, yanking his head back just enough to make him whimper against Ellie's flesh before shoving him forward again.
 "Ready?" she purred, the word dripping with dark amusement.

 Ellie's answering grin was all teeth.
-She reached behind herself, her fingers brushing Marcus's bound wrists before finding purchase on the chair's upholstery.
 The riding crop landed across his shoulder blades with a stinging crack — Cass's warning shot.

 Marcus braced for a second strike that never came.
 Instead he heard Cass behind him doing something that made Ellie's breath catch, then the unmistakable sound of liquid hitting hardwood in a steady stream.
 The scent hit him a second later—musky, ammoniac, impossibly intimate—as Cass pissed directly onto the floorboards between his knees.
 Hot droplets splattered against his thighs, the warmth shocking against his cooler skin.